alrazzh91/alrazzh91/README.md

 **alrazzh91/alrazzh91** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-- 🔭 newbie-is-here
+- 🔭 newbie is here
 - 🌱 I’m currently learning cybersecurity, microcontroller, c++, python
 - 💬 Ask me about Deutsch and cyber
-- 😄 She/her/amoeba-tipes/undergraduate student
+- 😄 she/her/dev
 - ⚡ Ice cream looovers
 -->